Rowley Regis railway station

-Rowley Regis railway station serves the town of Blackheath and the Rowley Regis area of Sandwell, in the county of West Midlands, England.
+Rowley Regis railway station serves the towns of Blackheath and Rowley Regis in the county of the West Midlands, England.
 It is located on the Birmingham to Worcester via Kidderminster Line.
 The station is managed by West Midlands Railway, who provide the majority of train services; there are also occasional services provided by Chiltern Railways.

 History

 The station was opened in 1867 by the Great Western Railway on their line from Birmingham to Stourbridge Junction and was known as Rowley Regis & Blackheath until 1968.
 Goods facilities were withdrawn on 1 July 1963.